The countries that are part of EU trade, the certificates you need, and how to get consignments checked.

 Countries and animals covered by EU trade

-If you’re moving the following animals or animal products within the EU, or Switzerland, Liechtenstein, Norway and Iceland, this is considered EU trade:
+If you’re moving the following live animals or animal products within the EU, or Switzerland, Liechtenstein, Norway and Iceland, this is considered EU trade:

 - sheep and goats